io-kats/software-renderer/README.md

 ## Purpose
 This project with the purpose of learning the algorithms behind 3D raster graphics based on the [tiny renderer](https://github.com/ssloy/tinyrenderer "tiny-renderer") by [Dmitry V. Sokolov](https://github.com/ssloy "tiny-renderer"), as well as demystifying certain aspects of OpenGL for myself.
-In contrast to the tiny renderer, I chose to render the framebuffer in real time, instead of saving the frames as images on disk, which helped a lot with visual debugging.
+In contrast to the tiny renderer, I chose to also use OpenGL by copying the colorbuffer's data to a texture buffer and rendering it in real-time, instead of just saving the frames as images on disk, which helped a lot with visual debugging.
 Also just plain old interest in how I'd go about writing a software renderer, because it's a cool idea for a project.

 ## Features